Belgaum border dispute: Yuvamelava

 Maharashtra Ekikaran Samiti organised a youth convention at Khanapura on 26 October 2006.
 It was well received and attended by Maharashtra's leader of opposition, Ramdas Kadam and state minister, Hassan Mushrif.
 Marathi residents in the border region once again resolved to merge with Maharashtra.
 Kadam warned Karnataka that atrocities against Maharashtrians will result in a similar response against Kannadigas in Maharashtra.

-MES leaders said the success of mahamelava forced Karnataka to cancel its decision to make Belagavi the second capital.
+MES leaders said the success of mahamelava forced Karnataka to cancel its decision to make Belgaum the second capital.
 The situation was tense in Khanapura because of the violence that erupted when MES activists tried to remove Kannada boards from shops.
 The posters and boards Marathi youth were carrying in the name of the Melava portrayed Kannadigas in poor light.
 Violence was sparked when attendants clashed with police during the event.
 Police had to resort to lathis and shells to disperse the mob when the youth pelted stones at police.
 More than 50 people were injured and about 25 vehicles were damaged.
 Police allegedly went from house to house to search for and book miscreants.
 MES activists tried to set buses on fire on two occasions, and threw stones at people and shops.
-The situation was also tense in Macche and Ganebail near Belagavi as some pro-Maharashtrians hurled stones at the vehicles coming from Khanapura.
+The situation was also tense in Macche and Ganebail near Belgaum as some pro-Maharashtrians hurled stones at the vehicles coming from Khanapura.
 The police beat up participants in MES Yuvamelava and arrested MES leaders and Marathi speakers to ensure a peaceful 'Rajyotsava day' which MES planned to mark as a "Black Day".

 The police department framed charges against Ramdas Kadam, opposition leader of Maharashtra assembly and several other Marathi leaders for making inflammatory speeches against Karnataka and Kannadigas at the Yuva Melava.
 The police booked cases against Ramdas Kadam under section 153, 153(A), Indian Penal Code (IPC), which would put Kadam in jail for 3 years if convicted.
 Similar charges were framed against Nitin B Patil from Satara.
 As many as 85 people responsible for violence including MES working president Deepak Dalvi, were sent to 14-day judicial custody.